TangibleTNFT/tnftv2-audit/docs/FactoryV2.md

 This event is emitted when the walet for payment is changed.

+_If 0 address is passed, owner is used as wallet._

 #### Parameters

 | Name | Type | Description |